Taking Tube Bending to the Next Level

 During the last two decades, Axenics’ dedication to plastic tube bending resulted in methods and finished products like plastic tube assemblies that cannot be found elsewhere.
 We won’t give too much away about our proprietary plastic tube bending and tooling techniques, but these efforts have been a boon for engineers in the semiconductor and medical device manufacturing industries, where ultra-high purity grades of plastics are crucial to avoid contamination.

-We focus on synthetic fluoropolymer tubes.
+We focus on synthetic fluoropolymer tubes with our plastic tube bending projects.
 Wikipedia has a great definition of fluoropolymers: They are characterized by high resistance to solvents, acids and bases.
 The best known fluoropolymer is polytetrafluoroethylene also known by its brand name, Teflon.
 At Axenics, we focus on these fluoropolymers:

 - Perfluoroalkoxy (PFA)